pdxmph/imgup-cli/README.md

 Should be ready to go at that point.
 See "Usage" below.

+## Mastodon Setup (Simplified)

+1. Go to your Mastodon instance's `/settings/applications`
+2. Create a new application
+3. Copy the access token
+4. Run `imgup setup mastodon`
+5. Paste your instance URL and token

+Should be ready to go at that point.
+See "Usage" below.

 ## GoToSocial / Fediverse Setup

 1. Create an OAuth application on your GoToSocial instance at `/settings/applications/new`